Test Coverage

 The generated Report consists of information panels at the top and a table below.
 The panels display following information:

-regarding the Testing Setup used in the Report
+regarding the Testing Project used in the Report

 Coverage of Requirements